Tehama County, California

 Board of Directors

-The RCD is governed by five Directors (Walt Williams, Anne Read, Ryan Sale, Jack Bramhall, and Scott Soder) appointed by the Tehama County Board of Supervisors and by non-voting Associate Directors (Shirley Davis, Kay Burrows, Frank Dawley, Randy Baker, and Holly Dawley) appointed by the RCD's Board of Directors.
+The RCD is governed by five Directors (Walt Williams, Anne Read, Jack Bramhall, and Scott Soder) appointed by the Tehama County Board of Supervisors and by non-voting Associate Directors (Shirley Davis, Kay Burrows, Frank Dawley, Randy Baker, and Holly Dawley) appointed by the RCD's Board of Directors.
 The board members are all local landowners who volunteer their time to represent the land users in the district, thus ensuring a local voice in natural resource issues.
 Read more about our board members below.

 Resource Conservation District